 - Vertebroplasty - a filler is injected directly into the fractured vertebra

-Rheumatoid arthritis is a disorder that affects joint linings.
-Women are three times more likely to have the disorder than men are.
+Rheumatoid arthritis is a disorder that affects joint linings and affects women more often than men.
 Symptoms include painful, swollen, and tender joints.
 Left untreated, rheumatoid arthritis can eventually damage the heart, lungs, and other body structures.
 Rheumatologists at the Institute diagnose and treat this disorder.

 For more information, please call 718.246.8700.